Affected by sewage flooding?

 If your property’s been affected by sewage flooding, call our 24-hour emergency number - 03457 145 145.

 Who’s responsible for the sewer and drainage network?

 You’re responsible for your private sewers and drains, we own the public sewers and drains and the council owns the highway drains and gullies.

-In most cases we are responsible for the large sewers which are normally under the road or pavement.
-Due to a change in law on 1st October 2011 the sections of sewers and pipe you share with your neighbours, and pipes outside of your property boundary which connect to our existing network became our responsibility.
-These diagrams help explain the recent changes.
+In most cases we’re responsible for the large sewers running under roads and pavements and the drains above them.
+Due to a law change in 2011, the sections of sewers and pipes you share with your neighbours, plus pipes outside your property boundary connecting to our existing network, are now our responsibility.

-If you think one of our sewers is blocked please call us any time of day or night on 03457 145 145 and we’ll arrange for a sewer technician to come and check it out.
+If you think one of our sewers is blocked, call us anytime day or night on 03457 145 145 and we’ll arrange for a technician to check it out.

-• If the problem is in your drain or private sewer - you will need to pay for an independent drain clearing company to do the work for you.
+If we own the sewer, we’ll clear the pipe, if it’s in your drain or private sewer, you’ll need to pay an independent drain clearing company to clear it for you.

-If blocked highway drains and road gullies are causing surface water flooding they will need to be checked out by the Highways Authority.
-You can find a contact number for your County Council highways department in the phone book or online.
+If blocked highway drains and road gullies are causing surface water flooding they’ll need to be investigated by the highways department.
+The number for your local council contact is in the phone book or online.